BigRoy/usd-qtpy/README.md

 redistributable by avoiding the need for extra C++ dependencies and solely use the USD Python API.
 This will keep the build matrix simpler but does mean the repository is not - by design - built for highly optimized large scale applications.
-Nonetheless the intent is still to be able to carry average VFX scenes for debugging.
+Nonetheless, the intent is still to be able to carry average VFX scenes for debugging.